← Blog

 When this filing appeared, BBBY stock was still up ~25% in the meme stock rally.
 Retail sentiment was bullish.
 The filing language told a different story — two years before the April 2023 bankruptcy filing, the semantic drift was already extreme.

 Rite Aid's 2023 filing contained escalating language around opioid litigation exposure — the scale of potential liability, the liquidity implications, and uncertainty around the company's ability to continue operations.
-The specific combination of phrases around legal reserves, going concern uncertainty, and available liquidity had shifted dramatically from prior filings and was unusual for pharmacy peers.
+The specific combination of phrases around legal reserves, going concern uncertainty, and available liquidity had shifted dramatically from prior filings and was unusual across the corpus.

 Why 167 days is interesting

 Rite Aid is the shortest lead time in our labeled set.
 The filing language was already acute — specific enough that the 167-day window to bankruptcy was the right read on urgency.
-Compare to Party City (1,137 days): the score alone doesn't tell you the timeline.
+Compare to BBBY (~24 months): the score alone doesn't tell you the timeline.
 The severity of the language and the rate of escalation across filings are better indicators of how much runway remains.

 In each case, the elevated score came from language that was: